dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Why**

 Version 2.0.0 of SQLitePCL.raw targets .NET Standard 2.0.
-It previously targeted .NET Standard 1.1 which required a large closure transitive packages to work.
+It previously targeted .NET Standard 1.1 which required a large closure of transitive packages to work.

 **Mitigations**